82nd Annual Midwest Political Science Association Conference

 Chair: TBA

 Sect.
-95 – Politics, Literature and Film
+82 – Politics, Literature and Film

 This section invites papers, panels, and roundtable discussions from a wide variety of disciplines regarding the connection between politics and the arts (literature, film and television, visual art, poetry, theatre and performance, etc.).
 Multiple methodological and theoretical approaches are welcome; topics may vary widely but must focus on how a chosen piece of media relates to political questions.

-Chair: Catherine Craig, Arizona State University
+Chair: Catherine Craig, University of British Columbia

 Sect.
-97 – Working Groups
+84 – Working Groups

 Working group participants agree to attend, as audience members, a small group of related sessions at the conference.
 A volunteer coordinator for each working group proposes a topic or theme, selects the sessions for the group to attend, promotes the working group, recruits participants, and facilitates communication among participants.
 A working group may also organize sessions of their own and/or hold a meeting for additional discussion and interaction.